Articles and multimedia computer discs

 The Shakers are America’s oldest religious communal society and they were also the most musically prolific of any American communal sect, with over 10,000 tunes composed between the 18th and 20th centuries.

-Below are pictures of Roger Lee Hall and the display of his many music publications:
+Below are pictures of Roger Lee Hall at the lecture and display of his many music publications:

 "The Humble Heart"

 Location: Harvard Historical Society, 215 Still River Road,

 This program takes you on a musical journey through several centuries with the Shakers in Harvard, from the songs of their first spiritual leaders in the 1780s, to arrangements of Shaker tunes.